Chikila fulleri: Distribution

-Chikila fulleri is found in Northeast India (Arunachal Pradesh, Assam, Meghalaya, and Tripura) and in northeastern Bangladesh (Sylhet Division).
+Chikila fulleri is found in Northeast India (Arunachal Pradesh, Assam, Meghalaya, and Tripura) and northeastern Bangladesh (Sylhet Division).
 It probably occurs also in adjacent Myanmar.
 The type locality is Kuttal, six miles southwest of Silchar in Cachar, Assam, at an altitude of about 100 m above sea level.
 It has been recorded at elevations of 10–602 m above sea level.

 Habitat

 Chikila fulleri are fossorial, living in the soil, and have been found in both natural and human-altered habitats.
 They can be locally common.
 They are oviparous and have direct development (i.e., there is no free-living larval stage).